 A significant uncertainty arises because the relative neutrino flux for each energy region and the overall normalization parameters are unconstrained parameters in the fit.
-The relative flux for incident neutrinos in the region from 1.0 GeV to 1.5 GeV is set to 1.0 and the other energy regions are free parameters.
-In this way we are fitting the shape the Q distribution in each energy region separately, regardless of the errors in the incident neutrino flux.
+In this way we are fitting the shape the $Q^2$ distribution in each energy region separately, regardless of the errors in the incident neutrino flux.
 The contribution to the total error is estimated by fixing the other free parameters in the fit and reading the resulting error in $M_A$ , which is from these parameters and statistics only.

 The overall normalization contributes more to the error than the uncertain relative normalization.
 This is estimated by further constraining the relative flux so that only the normalization and $M_A$ are free.
-The overall normalization is correlated with $M_A$ because $M_A$ affects both the relative size of and the shape of the QE crosssection.
+The overall normalization is correlated with $M_A$ because $M_A$ affects both the relative size of and the shape of the QE cross-section.
 Different combinations of MA and normalization will give a reasonable chisquare when compared with the data, and the error due to this parameter, more than the others, would be reduced with increased data statistics, even with no further constraints.
 This last result is confirmed using MC samples of various sizes as if they were data, to study the effect of statistics of the data sample.